Insights of a mentor – where do you think most accounting practices struggle the most? Managing people.

 Insights of a Mentor

 Edward Chan is a mentor for accounting practices.
-He is the co-founder of Wize Mentoring as well as the Non-Executive Chairman of Chan & Naylor.
+He is the co-founder of WIZE Mentoring and founder and non-executive chairman of Chan & Naylor.
 Here is what we learned but please listen in as Edward Chan explains all this much better than we ever could.

 To listen while you drive, walk or work, just access the episode through a free podcast app on your mobile phone.